lilianjallageas/ng-boilerplate/README.md

 In order to install the application on your computer, you need to:
 - Download the code
 - Go to the root of the project
-- Install the dependencies: 'npm install'
+- Install the dependencies: `npm install`

 # Running the Application